Rubio: Recent UFO whistleblower isn’t the only one

 UFO expert Nick Pope told NewsNation that based on Rubio’s statement, more individuals will come forward.

 “There’s safety in numbers,” Pope said.
-“Pople are cautious about this, but once the first few speak out, I think others come forward.”
+“People are cautious about this, but once the first few speak out, I think others come forward.”